ingewortel/artistoo/manual/htmlTemplate.md

 ### Step 1 : Create a basic HTML page

-A very simple html page looks like this:
+A very simple HTML page looks like this:

 ```$xslt
 <!DOCTYPE html>